Updated on 06 Sep 2022.

 Disable jQuery migrate: On.

-CSS loading method: External files.
+CSS loading method: Inline styles (default).

 API Keys